Shababa35/Light-Position-Estimation-Shadow-Depth-/README.md

 ![demo](pipeline.png)

+For this work we generated synthetic image first to train the model and tested the model with newly generated synthetic data.
+We used synthetic dataset of 800 images for training.
+Later on we created 400 real life image dataset to train the model based on the real images.

 1. Synthetic Dataset Synthesis (generate_img.py)
 Generates high-fidelity synthetic image datasets with randomized parameters to create generalizable training data.
 Core Functionality: Utilizes a custom Python script to orchestrate look-ups, generate random point light locations on a bounded upper hemisphere, apply spatial translations, and execute programmatic rotations around object mesh structures (e.g., Blender Monkey).